 The PostgreSQL check allows you to monitor PostgreSQL database services.
 You can verify that the database server is accepting connections, or optionally to login and run a query, and verify that the query results match or are within user-defined limits.
+The check works with or without SSL and certificate verification can be disabled for self-signed certificates.

 If you chose to verify query results, the check connects to the Postgres service and makes a user-defined database query.
 It then verifies the results of the query with user-defined fields.
 The results can be either numeric or strings.